moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/official_image_details.md

 #### Mirror

-Every Ubuntu server use the following mirror `http://mirror.cloud.online.net` for fast updates as is it close from your servers.
+Every Ubuntu server uses the following mirror `http://mirror.cloud.online.net` for fast updates as is it close to your servers.

 ### Additional upstart jobs